harsha217/mbta-board/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn start-api`

+Runs the flask app, python backend will be able to respond to REST calls.

 ### `yarn test`